 Real-Life Examples and Case Studies

-Case Study 1: John, a remote worker, resolved his Wi-Fi issues by relocating his router closer and power cycling it, improving connectivity.
+Case Study 1: John, a remote worker, resolved his Wi-Fi issues by moving his router closer and power-cycling it, improving connectivity.

-Example 2: Sara, a student, fixed her connectivity after updating her network drivers, acknowledging the role of software compatibility.
+Example 2: Sara, a student, resolved connectivity issues after updating her network drivers, highlighting the role of software compatibility.

 Case Study 3: Michael, a home user, tackled intermittent connectivity by adjusting his router channel to reduce network congestion.